Why is the Concept of a Permanent Establishment Important?

 What are Recent Developments in the Concept of a Permanent Establishment?

 The OECD’s Action Plan on Base Erosion and Profit Shifting (BEPS Action Plan) calls for a review of the PE definition to prevent the use of common tax avoidance strategies that are used to circumvent the existing PE definition.
 Included among the targeted arrangements are arrangements through which taxpayers replace subsidiaries that traditionally acted as distributors by commissionaire arrangements.
-The OECD believes that changes to the PE definition are necessary to prevent exploitation of certain exceptions to the PE definition provided under Art.
+The OECD believes that changes to the PE definition are necessary to prevent the exploitation of certain exceptions to the PE definition provided under Art.
 5(4) of the OECD Model Tax Convention (2014), particularly in the digital economy.